Melasma and Skin pigmentation, are skin conditions that some men and more commonly women, experience at some point in their lives.

 What can I expect from the treatment?

-At Bella Plastic Surgery, we use state-of-the-art laser technology designed to target melasma and other skin pigmentation conditions precisely without causing damage to the surrounding skin tissue.
+At Bella Plastic Surgery, we use laser technology designed to target melasma and other skin pigmentation conditions precisely without causing damage to the surrounding skin tissue.
 This is important because skin prone to melasma and other pigmentation conditions will not tolerate direct heat.
 Therefore, heating the skin with traditional laser devices can lead to the pigmentation condition worsening.

 Once the skin pigment has been broken down into small particles, these are reabsorbed into the bloodstream and eliminated.
 In addition to breaking down the pigmentation, the blood vessels will also be treated by the laser device to reduce the underlying redness.